nyberry/HDPM097/report.md

 | 15 | 0.03 | 0.03 | 0.04 | 0.04 |
 | 16 | 0.02 | 0.02 | 0.02 | 0.03 |

-These results suggest that the recreated occupancy-audit model provides a credible approximation to the reported base-case and increased-demand results, especially for the acute ward.
+These results suggest that the recreated occupancy-audit model provides a good approximation to the reported base-case and increased-demand results, for both the acute and rehab wards.

 ### Effect of complex neurological patients on flow